poseidon-framework/poseidon-framework.github.io/xerxes.md

 * `F2(a, b)`: F2-Statistics (bias-corrected version).
 Computed as `F2(a, b) = F2vanilla(a, b) - hA/sA - hB/sB`, where where `sA` is the number of non-missing alleles in entity A, and `hA = nA * nA' / sA * (sA - 1)` is an estimator of half the heterozygosity (see `Het(a)`), and likewise for `sB` and `nB` etc.
 * `F3vanilla(a,b,c)`: F3-Statistics - Vanilla version, recommended if used as Outgroup-F3 statistics or with group c being pseudo-haploid: Are computed as `F3(a, b, c) = (c-a)(c-b)` across all SNPs.
 * `F3(a,b,c`: F3-statistics (bias-corrected version).
 Computed as `F3(a, b, c) = F3vanilla(a, b) - hC/sC`.
-* `F3star(a,b,c)`: F3-Statistics as defined in Patterson et al. 2012 - normalised and bias-corrected version, recommended for Admixture-F3 tests.
-Are computed by i) first substracting per SNP from the vanilla-F3 statistic a bias-correction term hC/sC, as above for F2, and ii) then normalising the genome-wide estimate by a genome-wide estimate of the heterozygosity of entity C (`Het(c)`), in order to make results comparable between different groups C (see Patterson et al., Genetics, 2012)
+* `F3star(a,b,c)`: F3-Statistics as defined in [@Patterson2012](https://doi.org/10.1534/genetics.112.145037) - normalised and bias-corrected version, recommended for Admixture-F3 tests.
+Are computed by i) first substracting per SNP from the vanilla-F3 statistic a bias-correction term hC/sC, as above for F2, and ii) then normalising the genome-wide estimate by a genome-wide estimate of the heterozygosity of entity C (`Het(c)`), in order to make results comparable between different groups C.
 * `F4(a,b,c,d)`: F4 statistics.
-Are computed by averageing the quantity (a-b)(c-d) across all SNPs.
+Are computed by averaging the quantity (a-b)(c-d) across all SNPs.
 No bias correction is necessary for this statistic.
 * `Het(a)`: An estimate of the heterozygosity across all SNPs, computed as `2*hA`, with `hA` defined as above in `F2`
-* `FST(a, b)`: An estimate of FST across the genome, following the estimator presented in Bhatia et al. 2013 and implemented in the ADMIXTOOLS package.
-This amounts to a ratio of genome-wide agerages, where the numerator is an unbiased estimate of `F2` (see above), and the denominator is `PWM(a, b)`, see below.
+* `FST(a, b)`: An estimate of FST across the genome, following the estimator presented in [@Bhatia2013](https://doi.org/10.1101/gr.154831.113) and implemented in the ADMIXTOOLS package.
+This amounts to a ratio of genome-wide ranges, where the numerator is an unbiased estimate of `F2` (see above), and the denominator is `PWM(a, b)`, see below.
 * `FSTvanilla(a, b)`: Similar to `FST(a, b)` but without the bias correction in the numerator, mainly useful for teaching and learning.
 * `PWM(a, b)`: The pairwise mismatch rate between entities a and b, computed from allele frequencies as `a (1 - b) + (1 - a) b`.

-Most of these equations can also be found in Patterson, Nick, Priya Moorjani, Yontao Luo, Swapan Mallick, Nadin Rohland, Yiping Zhan, Teri Genschoreck, Teresa Webster, and David Reich.
-2012.
-“Ancient Admixture in Human History.”
-Genetics 192 (3): 1065–93.
+Most of these equations can also be found in [@Patterson2012](https://doi.org/10.1534/genetics.112.145037).
 See also Appendix A of this paper for the unbiased estimators used above.

 For each of the "slots" A, B, C or D, you can enter:
 * Individuals, using the syntax `<Individual_Name>`